oppia/oppia-web-developer-docs/Guide-on-defining-types.md

 ### Union Types
 This can be used when we a variable may be of different types.
 In some cases Discriminated Unions (described below) may be a better option to make the types more strict.

-For example when a variable may be either string or a number.
+For example, when a variable may be either string or a number.
 We can do
 ```typescript
 let a: string | number;
 ```

-But when you use this variable `a` like a string or a number there can be typescript errors.
+But when you use this variable `a` like a string or a number, there can be typescript errors.

-For example if you try to do
+For example, if you try to do
 ```typescript
 console.log(a.length);
 ```